Sam Bennett poised to leave Deceuninck-QuickStep at end of season

 “He doesn’t want to leave, but I don’t have as much money as certain others,” he told media outlets including Het Laatste Nieuws at the start of stage two of the Giro in Stupinigi.

 “I used to have to negotiate for two days during the Tour de France, now I have been besieged by managers for two days.
 I had to go from meeting to meeting.
 Is it purely a matter of money?
-You should ask him [Bennett].”
+You should ask him [Bennett], maybe that’s what his agent wants.”

 Lefevere suggested that it was already too late for him to change his mind, saying that he had ‘flipped the switch’ about trying to keep the 30-year-old.
 “The fact that these types of riders leave is life.
 As pros they have to earn as much money as possible.”